High-Quality Criteria for College and Career Pathways Released for Public Comment

 The quality criteria are organized along a continuum of practice that begins with the baseline requirements to implement college and career pathways in high schools and articulates practices that will deepen the quality and equity in implementation.

-• As a secondary administrator, consider how these criteria and resources might help you utilize student voice to inform the development and continuous improvement of your pathways.
+• As a secondary administrator, consider how these criteria and resources might help you utilize student voice to inform your pathways’ development and continuous improvement.

 • As a practitioner, consider how these criteria and resources might inform curriculum development processes and instructional practice.